abhinav1karthik/Text-to-Learn-AI/README.md

 - YouTube cache is in-memory, so it resets when the backend restarts.
 - The local Docker Compose stack is production-like for development, but cloud deployment and CD are still future work.

-## Production Roadmap
+## Implemented Queue Architecture

-The next production-oriented backend upgrades are:
+The current async course and lesson generation pipeline is:

 ```mermaid
 flowchart TD